Photo by Kristyn Ulanday

 Explore the ICA online with the ICA’s Digital Guide, available on Bloomberg Connects, the FREE arts and culture app.
 The ICA Digital Guide takes you behind the scenes at the ICA with exclusive multimedia perspectives from artists, curators, and more.

 School + Teacher programs

-A multidisciplinary arts engagement program for grades 7–12, Wall Talk encourages close observation, open discussion, and individual connections to contemporary art through writing, visual art, and spoken word.
-Working closely with teaching artists and writers, students participate in multiple museum and classroom visits over the course of a school year in which they observe, question, interpret, and respond creatively and critically to the art of our time.
+A multidisciplinary arts engagement program for 7th–12th grade students, WallTalk encourages close observation, open discussion, and individual connections to contemporary art through visual art, writing, and performance.
+Working closely with teaching artists, students participate in multiple museum and classroom visits over the course of a school year in which they observe, question, interpret, and respond creatively and critically to the art of our time.

-The WallTalk Reading Jam brings together participants from multiple schools, creating an opportunity to share their spoken-word work with their peers.
+The WallTalk Reading Jam brings together participants from multiple schools, creating an opportunity to share their work with their peers.
 The event provides students a public forum and live audience to exercise their public speaking and presentation abilities.

-Boston Public Schools (BPS) Credit-Bearing Initiative
+Boston Public Schools (BPS) Arts Expansion Initiative

 The Poss Family Mediatheque is the ICA’s resource room with a view.
 Touch-screen computers offer video and other digital resources on art and artists, behind-the-scenes studio visits and artistic processes, and opportunities to hear the artist’s voice.
 Interactive installations in the upper level invite visitors to respond to, consider, and engage with ideas in ICA exhibitions, and include tactile materials, writing prompts, and the like.